ZakWinnick/rangeway-newsroom/README.md

-# Rangeway Energy Newsroom
+# Rangeway Energy Newsroom (Beta)

-Official newsroom site for Rangeway Energy, built with Jekyll and hosted on GitHub Pages.
+Beta version of the Rangeway Energy newsroom site, featuring the new Rangeway Beta design system.
+Built with Jekyll and hosted on GitHub Pages.

 ## About

+This is a **beta version** of the Rangeway Energy newsroom that uses the dark, modern design from beta.rangeway.energy.
 This site serves as the media center for Rangeway Energy, featuring:
 - Press releases
 - Case studies
 - Company blog
 - Media kit and brand assets
+- RSS feeds for all content types

 ## Setup